ml-research/vlol-dataset-gen/README.md

 ### Decision rule
 If Michalski trains are generated, the train generator allows the creation of a labeled train dataset.
 Therefore, the labels are derived from the prolog classification rule noted in TrainGenerator/classification_rule.pl.
+The trains generated are subject to a balanced distribution of the individual classes so that we have an equal number of eastbound and westbound trains.
+Accordingly, defining too specific decision rules can have a strong influence on the distribution of train attributes, which in turn can lead to very similar images being generated.

 By default, we resort to the classification rule known as 'Theory X' which is defined as follows:

     There is either a short, closed car, or a car with a circular load somewhere behind a car with a triangular load.